 |Lawyers have less experience because they have only recently graduated from law school and have not yet practised independently.||Advocates are skilled professionals with years of experience representing clients in court.|

 |Because they are less experienced and do not represent clients in court, they charge less than advocates.||They can charge a high fee for representing a client in court because they are more experienced and knowledgeable.|

 Roles and Responsibilities of Lawyers and Advocates

-Whether it’s a lawyer or an advocate, extensive and rigorous training of the judicial arena and getting familiarised with the laws laid down by the constitution is essential.
-The main responsibilities and duties of a legal professional includes:
+Whether it’s a lawyer or an advocate, extensive and rigorous training in the judicial arena and getting familiarised with the laws laid down by the constitution is essential.
+The main responsibilities and duties of a legal professional include:

 - Advice and represent individuals, businesses, and government agencies on legal issues and disputes